sittercity/sittercity.github.io/_posts/2016-03-28-chime-quality-assurance.markdown

  - Run thousands of tests on a daily basis.
  - Have drastically reduced regression suite running times.
  - Continuously improving/refactoring the automation suites.
+ - Make sure to leave time for ping pong

 Over the past year we have made many improvements, especially in automation, but know there is still a lot to accomplish.
 These goals have been reached through hard work and dedication.
 Fortunately for me, it hardly feels like work when you enjoy what you do.